 - Material inputs change in waste type, volume, odour characteristics; - Waste reception hall building integrity, housekeeping; - Failure of external utility supply electricity; - Mechanical breakdown pumps; - Procedural failure (human error); - Short-term abnormal weather patterns wind direction, temperature, inversions; - Abnormal operating conditions temporary odorous activities - 3) Upon identification of the likely odour source(s), the appropriate corrective and preventative measures will be identified and implemented under the direction of the site management.
-Additional support and technical expertise will be provided by internal / external technical specialists, as required. - 4) In the event that sustained or significant plant or process failure occurs, waste feedstock material will be diverted to alternative off-site facilities.
-In extreme conditions, operations will temporarily cease through close liaison with the Environment Agency. - 5) The OMP will be reviewed in line with Section 7, below, in order to ensure it continues to represent 'all appropriate measures'. - 6.2 Timescales
+Additional support and technical expertise will be provided by internal / external technical specialists, as required.
+Actions could include prioritising particular wastes for removal from site. - 4) In the event that sustained or significant plant or process failure occurs, waste feedstock material will be diverted to alternative off-site facilities.
+In extreme conditions, operations will temporarily cease through close liaison with the Environment Agency.
+This might be where an odour intensity of 4 or more has been detected at the off-site receptors over a period of more than 2 days. - 5) - 6) The OMP will be reviewed in line with Section 7, below, in order to ensure it continues to represent 'all appropriate measures'.

+6.2 Timescales